kthayashi/qmdtemplates/README.md

 ## Usage

-`qmdtemplates` is comprised of two main functions, both of which are intended to be used interactively as part of one’s project workflow (analogous to the [`usethis`](https://usethis.r-lib.org/) package).
+`qmdtemplates` is comprised of two main functions, both of which are intended to be used interactively as part of one’s project setup.

 Check available templates with `qmdtemplates::available()`: